-If you have already completed your FAFSA, and Columbia University Title IV Code 002707 was not one of the schools you originally listed, please go online and add us.
+If you have already sent in your FAFSA, and Columbia University Title IV Code 002707, was not one of the schools you originally listed; go online and add us.

-Note: There may be private companies who charge to help you complete this form.
-There is no charge for filing a FAFSA, so be sure to go to the correct website: FAFSA.ed.gov considered.
-This will determine which documents you need to complete for the financial aid application process.
+Note: There may be private companies who charge to help you completing this form.
+They charge a fee if you complete the FAFSA on line with them.
+There is no charge for filing a FAFSA, so be sure to go to the correct website: FAFSA.ed.gov

-2. Complete the Aid Type Request Form on NetPartner if you have never applied for aid with us before.
-This form asks you to indicate the type of financial aid for which you would like to be

-3. The CSS PROFILE application is a fee-based online financial aid application which collects supplemental information for us (the fee for your first school is \$25).
+- Complete the Aid Type Request FORM on Net Partner form if you have never applied for aid with us before.
+This form asks you to indicate the type of financial aid for which you would like to be considered.
+The type of financial aid you indicate on this form will determine which documents you need to complete for the financial aid application process. - 3.
+The CSS Profile application is a fee-based online financial aid application which collects supplemental information for us (the fee for your first school is \$25).
 Since some of the information that you provide on the FAFSA is also required on the CSS Profile application, you may want to complete both applications at the same time.
-The CSS Profile code for VP&S is 2148.
+The CSS Profile code for CDM is 2173.